-Recent decades have turned out to be a booming era especially for rock and metal genre.
-Many eminent names have emerged and the influx of improvisations in playing techniques has expanded the scope of genre by a huge margin.
+Recent decades have turned out to be a booming era, especially for rock and metal genre.
+Many eminent names have emerged and the influx of improvisations in playing techniques has expanded the scope of the genre by a huge margin.
 They’re many talented metal guitarists.
-Aside the usual big names we hear about, here are some of the most eminent metal guitarists who have been setting a milestone for their descendents in their individual capacities.
+Aside from the usual big names we hear about, here are some of the most eminent metal guitarists who have been setting a milestone for their descendants in their individual capacities.

 John Petrucci is a distinguished name in the metal genre and is acclaimed for his finesse over high-speed alternate picking.
 He has redefined the use of seven stringed guitars by using the additional string for dense and speedy riffs to extend the range.
 Petrucci also experiments on his tines by fusing a variety of skills such as blending metal shreds with soft solos.

 Alex Skolnick is acclaimed for the extensive variety and diversity of his techniques.
 From walloping thrash, rock-jazz blend, to audacious progressive metal, Alex Skolnick is an axeman when it comes to the intricacies, density, and nuances of the tones.
 He has been declared as one of the greatest guitarists of all times on popular vote.